-Graduates are prepared to be culturally competent life long learners, active citizens, and advocates for social and economic justice who can think critically, use scientific research-based interventions, make sound ethical judgments, respect human diversity, and serve as leaders in strengthening the service delivery system, as they strive to empower people in their environments.
-The program and its faculty also contribute to knowledge in the field, provide leadership and expertise to strengthen the social service system, and work for the common good in an ever-changing society.
+The program assists students in developing their professional core competencies including the knowledge, values, skills, and professional identity they need to practice as entry level generalist professional social workers promoting human and community well-being in a diverse, complex, and global world.
+Graduates are prepared to be culturally competent life-long learners, active citizens, and advocates for social and economic justice who value the dignity and worth of the person and the importance of human relationships.
+Graduates are prepared to be competent social workers who practice with integrity through critical thinking, use of research based interventions, scientific inquiry, sound ethical decision making, and a respect for human diversity.
+The program prepares students to serve as leaders in strengthening the social service delivery system, as they strive to empower people in their environments and working to eliminate poverty, racism and other conditions that limit human rights.
+The program also contributes to knowledge in the field, provides leadership and expertise to strengthen the social service system, and works for the common good in an ever-changing society.

 Goal 2: Prepare students to think critically, using the values, codes of ethics, and research base of the profession.